Table of Contents

 The structured diagnostic interview for autism is the most specific and sensitive method to diagnose autism in children.
 The interview includes 92 questions that are asked by the clinical care provider to the parents or the caregivers of the child.

 These questions target eight main aspects related to autism:

 - The subject’s behavior

 - Education performance

 - Language development

 - Clinically relevant behaviors believed to be more common in children with autism.
 These clinically relevant behaviors include self-injury and aggression.

 Asking the parents or caregivers about epilepsy or a history of seizures is very important.
 Some studies have shown that a history of febrile status epilepticus during infancy might be associated with an increased risk of autistic disorder during childhood.

-The vineland adaptive behavior scales, aberrant behavior checklists and developmental behavior checklist all aim to assess the degree of behavior impairment.
+The vineland adaptive behavior scales, aberrant behavior checklists, and developmental behavior checklist all aim to assess the degree of behavioral impairment.
 They focus on antisocial behavior, self-absorbed behavior, communication impairment, and anxiety or social interaction impairment.
-The degree of repetitive behaviors, IQ testing and language testing can also help in the dimensional assessment of a pervasive developmental disorder in a child.
+The degree of repetitive behaviors, IQ testing, and language testing can also help in the dimensional assessment of a pervasive developmental disorder in a child.